BlogMoving to Colombia

-Search by radius and post with approximate location on Colombia Move
+Search by radius and publish with approximate location on Colombia Move

-Now you can search for nearby ads and post with an approximate location on Colombia Move.
-This is how we use OSM maps without exposing private addresses.
+Now you can search for nearby listings and publish with approximate location on Colombia Move.
+This way we use OSM maps without exposing private addresses.

 IDIOMA DEL ARTÍCULO